 Hearts debrief: The Toby Sibbick derby, lethal Lawrence Shankland, the Stephen Kingsley substitution

+Hearts debrief: The Toby Sibbick derby, lethal Lawrence Shankland, the Stephen Humphrys substitution

 A look back at yesterday’s match at Easter Road as Hearts ran out 3-0 derby winners for the second time in succession.